arviz-devs/arviz/elections/ArviZ_2020.md

     * Council Members
 2. At conclusion of election period NumFOCUS will remove the voters identifying information and share the results (most likely in Google Sheets)
     * A table of results will be added to this document

+#### Historical Record
+Call for election took place in this issue ticket. https://github.com/arviz-devs/arviz/issues/1260
+NumFOCUS mediated election using [this google form](https://forms.gle/P9P9Yx9tMQ5jbY1L9) as template, and shared the results with us over email.
+Result verification proof is attached in issue ticket linked above.

+Outcome of election was vote for 7 Person council comprised of following core contributors
+* @OriolAbril
+* @aloctavodia
+* @ColCarroll
+* @ahartikainen
+* @sethaxen
+* @AlexAndorra
+* @canyon289

 ### Tie Votes (1 week)
 In the event of a tie there will be a run-off election.
 The specific timing will depend on the results of the election above.